Guidance from Our Family Lawyers in Oceanside

 Can someone try to get me to pay child support without a DNA test?

-Question: I met a girl a while ago and we made out a few times but did nothing more (a.k.a no intercourse).
-All of a sudden I start receiving calls from a child support office claiming that I am the father of this girl’s child and have to pay child support for her baby.
+Question: I met a girl a while ago and we made out a few times but did nothing more (no intercourse).
+Suddenly, I start receiving calls from a child support office claiming that I am the father of this girl’s child and have to pay child support for her baby.
 Can they make me pay without a DNA test that proves I am the father of the child?
 Do I need an attorney to represent me in court?

 Can I deny visitation even though we have no child custody agreement?